What comes next?

 Used boats are always for sale on-island and off.
 Keep your eyes peeled for classified ads - a Sunfish is an example of an affordable, accessible boat to keep on your beach.
 In fact, NCS occasionally has a boat or two for sale and advertises it on the Boat Sales/Leases page of our website or you might find one for sail through the local classified ads.
 If you're looking to buy new, consider contacting a dealer like Sturgis Boat Works in Yarmouth, MA.

 Veteran Instructor Pat Ryan bought himself a sailboat in May 2013.
 His Perry 41 named Stella Maris needed a lot of work and he dedicated much of his time to getting her into tip top shape.
-This past summer (2014) he sailed her up the coast and called Nantucket home for the summer.
+In 2014 he sailed her up the coast and called Nantucket home for the summer.